NeonHo/CSMLNotebook/Machine Learning/Chapter 12 Ensemble Models/Ensemble Models.md

 Random Forest is a typical bagging method, but there is an extra trick.
 The trick is that the bootstrap is not only used to generate subsets from the whole dataset, but also used to sample over features.

+Different feature subsets are considered by different trees.

-The reason of sampling over features is as same as the bootstrap over dataset, if we only use the same set of features,
+The reason of sampling over features is as follows:
+>It reduces the correlation between the different returned outputs.
+Another advantage of sampling over the features is that **it makes the decision-making process more robust to missing data**: observations (from the training dataset or not) with missing data can still be regressed or classified based on the trees that take into account only features where data are not missing.